iclc/iclc.github.io/programme.md

 layout: default
 ---

 We are currently constructing the programme of events, taking place at the University of Leeds as well as evening venues in the city.
+We are still confirming the details, but here is the broad outline:

+* Monday 13th July: Morning workshops, keynote, afternoon papers and concert hall performances, followed by night programme
+* Tuesday 14th July: Daytime papers, keynote and theatre performances
+* Wednesday 15th July: Daytime papers, keynote and concert hall performances, followed by night programme

+In addition, we intend to hold a warm-up party in Sheffield, on Saturday the 11th July.

-In the meantime, here are the accepted submissions following blind peer review.
+Here are the accepted submissions following blind peer review.
 The peer review cogs are still turning, and further papers will be added, as well as special sessions.
 However, we are excited to share the emerging programme at the earliest opportunity.

 ## Papers